 An online presence is impeded if the User Experience (UX) design is not up to the mark and visitors have a hard time using your website.

-To stop that from happening, you can use the heatmap to optimize UX the way your visitors expect and the one that caters to their needs.
+To stop that from happening, you can use the heatmap to improve UX the way your visitors expect and the one that caters to their needs.

-In this blog today, we are going to uncover some of the ways in which you can Optimize UX with Heatmap Software.
+In this blog today, we are going to uncover some of the ways in which you can improve UX with heatmap.

-5 Best Practices to Optimize User Experience Through Heatmap Software
+5 Best Practices to Improve User Experience Through Heatmap Software

-A heat map Software is your diagnostic tool and your perfect guide into some of the best insights about your website.
-Here are some of the ways you can Optimize UX with heatmap for the website using the software:
+A heatmap software is your diagnostic tool and your perfect guide to some of the best insights about your website.
+Here are some of the ways you can improve UX with heatmap for the website using the software:

 - Click Maps can be used to understand what are some of the most and least interactive sections on your website that induce/withholds your visitor from clicking.

 - It helps you analyze the CTA’s that have got the most clicks and the ones that are getting ignored or are not so responsive.
 That’s a great way to ensure that you place the right responsive CTA’s in place.